- brief -

 - prototype -

-Created a fully interactive prototype in Figma, showcasing the user journey from course selection to project
+Created a fully interactive prototype in Figma, showcasing the user journey from course selection to

 submission.
 This prototype was used for stakeholder presentations and usability testing.